 In recent years there has been growing demand from UK retail investors for easier access to corporate bond issues.
 In response, in early 2010 the London Stock Exchange (LSE) launched the Orderbook for Retail Bonds (ORB), an electronic trading platform designed to improve information flow on the bond market and to encourage issuers to structure bonds in denominations attractive to retail holders--£100 to £1,000 rather than the typical £10,000 to £50,000.

 The minibonds pick up on this trend, add a dose of Kickstarter and allow smaller companies to meet their capital needs.
 At a time when interest rates on basic savings accounts in the UK hover around 3.0%, investors have received promises of annual cash and in-kind returns of 6.0% - 7.5%, in exchange for committing minimums of £1,000-£2,000 for three to five years.
 In the case of John Lewis, the offer to participate in the offering was made only to partnership members and employees, and ecotricity customers were given the opportunity to participate at higher levels than non-customers.

-You can review John Lewis’ documentation for its offering here. ecotricty’s renegade CEO, Dale Vince, keeps a cleverly-titled blog–Zero Carbonista.
-You can read his post about the company’s offering here. ecotricity is reportedly planning a second, larger ecobond offering for later this year or early next.
+You can review John Lewis' documentation for its offering here. ecotricty's renegade CEO, Dale Vince, keeps a cleverly-titled blog--Zero Carbonista.
+His post about the company's offering is here. ecotricity is reportedly planning a second, larger ecobond offering for later this year or early next.
 Information on the Caxton FX bonds is available here.

 Next up?
 Crowdsourced equity.
 BrewDog, a Scottish brewery and pub group that ran an online IPO in 2009, is currently raising £2.2 million via a direct offering that they're subversively referring to as Equity for Punks.
 You can download the prospectus here and watch the offering video below.